-With seven books of poetry to date, Ramy Ditzanny's oeuvre includes a wide range of types and topics: a marked tendency toward narrative exists alongside sensitive lyric poetry, and in addition to children's verses and love poems, one finds pointed protest poetry too.
+With seven books of poetry, Ramy Ditzanny's oeuvre includes a wide range of types and topics: a marked tendency toward narrative exists alongside sensitive lyric poetry, and in addition to children's verses and love poems, one finds pointed protest poetry too.

 Ditzanny is the recipient of numerous prizes from the Tel Aviv Foundation for the Arts, the Jerusalem Foundation, ACUM, and the Israeli government (the Prime Minster's Prize).
 His work has been translated into English, French, Polish, Russian, Serbo-Croat, and Spanish.
 His books include Poems from the Ward of the Crippled in Spirit (1984), Love, only love (1987), Convulsion (1998), Sandland (1998), and Bleeding Land (2003).